raimohanska/ourboard/README.md

 ### Board access controls

-All boards created using the UI are accessible to anyone with the link.

-Boards with restricted access can currently only be created using the POST API (see below).
+All boards created accessible to anyone with the link by default.
+If you Sign In using Google authentication, you'll also be able to create boards with restricted access.
+It's possible to grant access to certain emails or to people with an email in a given domain.

 ## Github Issues Integration